melanibe/USMotionTracking/README.md

-# A Combined Neural and Temporal Approach for Tracking Anatomical Features in Liver (CLUST challenge).
+# A Combined Neural and Temporal Approach for Tracking Anatomical Features in Liver.

 ##### Mélanie Bernhardt - ETH Zurich - May 2019